YuilTripathee/CPE101-Learning-Journal/_misc/template-journal.md

 > * Potential applications of the works and the lessons carried out during the course.
 > * Any suggestions to yourself, the organization, and other stakeholders?

+> End of learning reflection, please proceed to below reading for the further details only.

 ## A detailed exploration of this coursework/activity 📄

 > * Here you can write the details about the coursework or the activity